ainaabad/assignments/profile.md

 ## Who am I?

 My name is Aina Abad and I'm 30 years old.
 I grew up in a village called Sant Sadurní d'Anoia, famous for being the # 1 cava producer worldwide.
 Later, I moved to Vilafranca del Penedès, the capital of the region, for 4 years, and then I lived in Barcelona city for 1 year and a half.
-Now I completely changed scenarios, since I'm living in Sort, a town in the pyrenees surrounded by high mountains.
+Now I completely changed scenarios, since I'm living in **Sort**, a town in the pyrenees surrounded by high mountains.

 ## Why am I taking this course?

 I have spent my whole life in **scientific academic research**.
 First, I did my **bachelor degree in biotechnology**.
-Afterwards, my **master and my PhD in biomedicine**, specifically bioengineering * *in vitro* * models of the intestinal epithelium tissue.
+Afterwards, my **master and my PhD in biomedicine**, specifically bioengineering _in vitro_ models of the intestinal epithelium tissue.
 After finishing my doctoral degree, I did a postdoc of one year in the same lab to finish up some undergoing projects, Now, after all these years in between benches, I have come to the conclusion that I don't like the lifestyle that goes along with this career field, including living in a city.
 Becoming a **data scientist** would facilitate me to work from wherever I wish.

 ## What is my previous experience with coding?